Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 [reference](https://git-scm.com/docs/git-show-ref)

-#### Q104.
-What features do repository managers such as GitHub provide beyond Git?

-- [ ] Repository managers are proprietary versions of Git that do not include enhanced features.
-- [ ] Repository managers provide an enhanced command-line tool that is used to manage multiple local repositories.
-- [ ] Repository managers provide an online service for hosting Git repositories that include collaboration features such as pull requests, issue tracking, and peer reviews.
-- [ ] Repository managers distribute repositories across multiple locations on a user's workstation, providing redundant storage that allows for quick backup and recovery.
+#### Q106.
+When Git Workflows contain a long-running branch, what purpose does the long-running branch serve?
+- [ ] Long-running branches store unstable code until it os peer reviewed for integration into a feature branch.
+- [ ] Long-running branches correspond to agile sprints and are used to store related to features developed in the sprint.
+- [ ] Long-running branches contain code related to expiremental feature development that is merged into short-lived branches such as master.
+- [x] Long-running branches correspond to different stages of development and are allways open for topic/feature branches to be pulled into.

+#### Q107.
+What command takes changes from the master branch on the remote repository orgin and merges then to the local checked-out branch?
+- [ ] `git commit -u origin`
+- [ ] `git checkout origin`
+- [x] `git pull origin master`
+- [ ] `git push origin master`